 You should ensure that you have comprehensive travel insurance before travelling to Vietnam.
 Before purchasing any policy, you should check to ensure that it includes sufficient medical coverage.
 Insurance is especially important if you plan on renting any form of vehicle during your time in Vietnam.

 Wifi is readily available in most cafes, restaurants and hotels in HCMC and Hanoi and the internet speed is generally pretty good.
 In the smaller towns and villages and in rural areas, you should expect that you will not receive such a fast connection.

 Sim Cards in Vietnam

-Sim cards in Vietnam are a great way to stay connected with friends and family at home at all times during your trip.
+Opting to buy local sim cards while travelling is a great way to stay connected with friends and family at home at all times during your trip.
 They are low cost and data can be bought for cheap.

 It is important to note that Vietnamese sim cards must be purchased from an approved provider.
 Unfortunately there are many unapproved stores and markets set up around the country that sell faulty or false sim cards.

 Travellers can buy their Vietnamese sim cards upon arrival at Hanoi or HCMC airports which is a good shout.
 A sim card with a month’s worth of unlimited data weighs in at around 20,000 VND.
 That is $8-9.

 Viettel and Vinaphone are two of the “best” phone providers in Vietnam.
 That said, Vinaphone does not have great coverage in rural areas and so, Viettel is arguably the best provider to go with.

 Vietnam Top Attractions